Main Content

 Basic Grid World

 To create a basic grid world environment, use the rlPredefinedEnv function.
-This function creates an rlMDPEnv object representing the grid world.
+When using the keyword "BasicGridWorld" this function returns an rlMDPEnv object representing the grid world.

 You can visualize the grid world environment using the plot function.